crumb1e/bash-the-wall/readme.md

 This uses the unsplash API to source the images.

 ## Requirements/Dependencies
-You will need [feh](https://github.com/derf/feh) installed for this to work.
+If you're on linux, you will need [feh](https://github.com/derf/feh) installed for this to work.

+If you're on a mac, this will only work on 10.9+ as I'm using the new sqlite3 db settings introduced in Mavericks to set the wallpaper.

 ## Example